The Lost Colony (play): Longest-running symphonic outdoor drama

 The drama attracted enough tourists to stimulate the economy of Roanoke Island and the Outer Banks of North Carolina.
 Their hotels, motels, and restaurants thrived despite the bleak depression economy.
 The village of Manteo renamed its streets after historic figures in the drama.
 Originally intended for one season, the drama was produced again the following year and has since become a North Carolina tradition.
 Since 1937, more than four million visitors have seen it.
 Of the more than 40 annual outdoor dramas which were produced through the 20th century, The Lost Colony is one of three which has continued into the 21st century.
-In that time, only two seasons have been canceled: the 1944 season was canceled due to WWII and the 2020 season was canceled due to the COVID-19 pandemic.
+In that time, only two seasons have been canceled: the 1944 season was canceled due to World War II and the 2020 season was canceled due to the COVID-19 pandemic.

 The drama has been a community effort, and many local Roanoke Islanders and North Carolinians have performed in it.
 Marjalene Thomas first performed with the show in 1938 and throughout the years played every female role — with the exception of one.
 Robert Midgette (fight director of The Lost Colony) has been with the show 40+ years.
 Actor Andy Griffith, who performed at the production's Waterside Theatre on Roanoke Island from 1947 to 1953, liked Manteo so much he decided to live there permanently.
 North Carolina State Senator Marc Basnight was born in Manteo; he performed in the role of a colonist child in the play.

+As of 2024, the play has better sound and lighting and employs Native American actors, with an updated script showing how they actually speak and behave.
+Some people criticized the changes for making the play "woke".